 The quotes we've collected are just averages, and the truth is that every car insurance quote will be unique to your own driver profile.
 But there are several proven ways 20-year-olds can save on auto insurance.

 If your parents keep you on their policy, it will almost certainly be the cheapest way to get auto insurance coverage. yThe increase in premiums on your parents’ policy is likely to be lower than the cost of your own policy.

 Shop around between insurers

-As our data above shows, the exact same 20-year-old could see a difference of hundreds — or even thousands — of dollars in costs between different insurers despite requesting similar coverage.
+The exact same 20-year-old could see a difference of hundreds — or even thousands — of dollars between multiple insurers for the same coverage.

 In California, for example, our sample 20-year-old driver paid $2,708 per year with State Farm versus $5,885 with Farmers, on average.
 That's an extreme difference, but even the difference between State Farm, the cheapest insurer, and AAA, the third cheapest, was hundreds of dollars.

-It's easier than ever to get a fast car insurance quote.
-If you're a 20-year-old, shop for quotes online while keeping coverage levels consistent across insurers.
+If you're a 20-year-old, shop for cheap quotes online and make sure you are getting the same coverage from each.
 Start with our recommendations for the cheapest in your state, but also expand your search to other insurers, as you never know who may provide the cheapest rate.

 Qualify for discounts

-- Good students (in other words, your grades are above a certain cutoff)
+- Good students (if your grades are above a certain cutoff)